iTwin/iTwinUI/.changeset/honest-drinks-stand.md

 '@itwin/itwinui-react': patch
 ---

-Fixed `Table` bug where it unintentionally tries to add props (e.g. `useControlledState` and `autoResetResize`) to the DOM which leads to a console error.
+Fixed `Table` bug where it unintentionally tried to add non-DOM props (e.g. `useControlledState` and `autoResetResize`) to the DOM which lead to a React console warning.